Nizam fund dispute: UK court rules in favour of India over Pakistan

 The verdict added: “Pakistan’s contentions of non-justiciability by reason of the foreign act of state doctrine and non-enforceability on grounds of illegality both fail.”

 The fund had also been the subject of earlier proceedings in the 1950s in which the UK House of Lords had set aside the proceedings which were brought by Nizam VII to claim the funds as Pakistan invoked state immunity.
-However, in 2013, Islamabad waiving state immunity, itself had commenced fresh proceedings for the current case.
+However, in 2013, Pakistan had waived sovereign immunity by issuing a claim for the fund that opened the way for the current case to proceed.

 “Justice Smith’s judgment covers a complex historical and legal set of issues, interpreting facts and events that occurred 70 years ago to establish that the funds, which now amount to 35 million, were always held in trust for our client’s grandfather, the VII Nizam.
 The judgment also makes important findings on justiciability… and whether a nation-state can be a trustee,” Paul Hewitt, a partner in Withers LLP fighting the case on behalf of VIII Nizam was quoted as saying by PTI.